Gutsense Header

 It's worth noting that I attained all of the above results without resorting to hormone replacements, the transfusions of young blood, stem cells, cryotherapy, hyperbaric chambers, IV drips, punishing diets, longevity retreats, fillers, botox, thread lifts, plastic surgeries, concierge doctors, private trainers, and many other over-the-top treatments accessible mostly to the ultra-rich.

-However impressive all of the above accomplishments may seem, more is needed to earn your trust.
+Still, however unusual or impressive some of the above accomplishments may seem, more is needed to earn your trust.
 Here is what else I have done with my life after getting my health back.

 Following my recovery, I researched and wrote four books between 1999 and 2014.
 Three were published in print, and the fourth I have turned into this website.